-- 1. Encourage the protection of important cultural resources in the community. - 2.
-Continue to support important community festivals and cultural events such as the annual Labor Day celebration. - 3.
-Promote tourism opportunities and continue to pursue efforts to capitalize on local resources in conjunction with programs like walking tours, the Wisconsin Historical Markers Program, distributing ATV or bike trail maps, and maintaining trails. - 4.
+- 2. Advocate partnerships with local clubs and organizations in order to protect important cultural areas held in common interest. - 3.
+Encourage the protection of important cultural resources in the community. - 4.
+Continue to support important community festivals and cultural events. - 5.
+Explore opportunities to capitalize on local cultural resources in conjunction with tourism. - 6.
+Promote tourism opportunities and continue to pursue efforts to capitalize on local resources in conjunction with programs like walking tours, the Wisconsin Historical Markers Program or maintaining boat landings. - 7.
 Utilize county, state, and federal programs or grants to conserve, maintain, and protect cultural resources, where and when appropriate.

-3.3.4 A BRIEF HISTORY OF LAFAYETTE COUNTY
+3.3.4 A Brief History of Lafayette County